Nick Payne: Career

 Incognito was a co-production between Live Theatre, nabokov, HighTide Festival Theatre and in association with The North Wall in spring 2014, which previewed at Live Theatre in April 2014, before going to HighTide Festival and The North Wall, Oxford.
 It returned to Live Theatre in May and then had a sell-out run at The Bush Theatre, London.
 Incognito was produced off-Broadway (in New York) by the Manhattan Theatre Club with support from the Alfred P. Sloan Foundation at New York's City Center in 2016.
 The play starred Charlie Cox, Heather Lind, Morgan Spector, and Geneva Carr and was directed by Doug Hughes.

 The American premiere of Constellations opened on Broadway in January 2015 at Manhattan Theatre Club's Samuel J. Friedman Theatre, starring Academy Award nominee Jake Gyllenhaal and Ruth Wilson.
 Constellations reunited Gyllenhaal with Payne and director Michael Longhurst, who were also making their Broadway debuts with the production.
 The three had previously collaborated on the American premiere of If There Is I Haven't Found It Yet.
 The play was next mounted in 2016 at Washington DC's Studio Theatre, starring Lily Balatincz and Tom Patterson and directed by Studio Theatre Artistic Director David Muse.
 The production was nominated for six Helen Hayes Awards, with Balatincz winning the Helen Hayes Award for Best Actress in a Play and Patterson winning the Helen Hayes Award for Best Actor in a Play.
-In November 2016, Constellations opened at Canadian Stage in Toronto, under the direction of Peter Hinton.
+In November 2016, Constellations opened at Canadian Stage in Toronto, under the direction of Peter Hinton-Davis.

 A Life ran off-Broadway from February 2019 to March 2019 and transferred to Broadway at the Hudson Theatre in July 2019.
 The play ran with Sea Wall and starred Jake Gyllenhaal, directed by Carrie Cracknell.
 The plays were nominated for the 2020 Tony Award for Best Play.

 In 2023, A24 acquired the rights to his romantic drama film We Live in Time starring Florence Pugh and Andrew Garfield.